pi-hole/docs/docs/regex/index.md

 The given DB ID corresponds to the ID of the corresponding row in the `domainlist` database table.

 Note that validation is only done on the first occurrence of a domain to increase the computational efficiency of *FTL*DNS.
 The result of this evaluation is stored in an internal DNS cache that is separate from `dnsmasq`'s own DNS cache.
-This allows us to only flush this special cache when modifying the deny and allowlists *without* having to flush the entire DNS cache collected so far.
+This allows us to only flush this special cache when modifying the denylist or allowlist *without* having to flush the entire DNS cache collected so far.